 A Mighty Girl's favorite Hanukkah stories starring Mighty Girls!

-This year, Hanukkah, the winter Festival of Lights, begins in just a few short weeks on December 12.
+This year, Hanukkah, the winter Festival of Lights, begins on December 18.
 To help you celebrate the miracle of eight days of light, we're sharing our favorite Hanukkah books starring Mighty Girls.
 These books celebrate this special holiday and how it brings families together for eight special nights every winter.
 Full of joy, fun, and the importance of family tradition, these stories are a perfect way to remember this special holiday.

 Hanukkah Stories Starring Mighty Girls